 CSMA/CA MAC layer and

-a distinct channel or channel pair exclusively for direct peer-to-peer communication (i.e., distinct from the PtMP band).
+Distinct frequency or time resources are used for direct peer-to-peer communication (i.e., distinct from the PtMP band).

-The IEEE802.16t air interface protocol shall include a direct peer-to-peer mode of communication between remotes without requiring the use of a base station nor repeater.

-The IEEE802.16t air interface protocol shall include a direct peer-to-peer mode of communication between remotes without requiring the use of a base station but with the use of one or more Relay Stations (RS) for range extension.
+The IEEE802.16t air interface protocol shall include a direct peer-to-peer mode of communication between remotes without requiring the use of a base station but with optional use of one or more Relay Stations (RS) for range extension.

 The IEEE802.16t air interface protocol shall include a peer-to-peer communication mode between remotes with the use of base station infrastructure.